 - (2) ELIGIBILITY. (a) To be eligible for a license as a timekeeper, an applicant shall be at least 18 years of age. - (b) The department may deny a license to an applicant who has committed any act that would, if committed by a licensee, subject the applicant to discipline under subch.
-IX. - SPS 192.12 Term of license. (a) A license as a contestant shall expire 12 months after its date of issuance unless suspended or revoked under s.
-SPS 192.95. - (b) A license as a promoter, matchmaker, judge, referee, ringside physician, or second, or timekeeper shall expire 12 or 24 months after its date of issuance, as specified on the license application, unless suspended or revoked under s.
-SPS 192.95. - (c) A license as a judge, referee, ringside physician, or timekeeper shall expire 12, 24, 36, 48, or 60 months after its date of issuance, as specified on the license application, unless suspended or revoked under s.
-SPS 192.95. - SPS 192.13 Renewal of license.
-A promoter, matchmaker, contestant, judge, referee, ringside physician, second, or timekeeper who chooses to continue licensure after the date of expiration of a license shall file an application for renewal.
-The criteria and conditions for an original license apply equally to applications for renewal.
+IX. - (3) QUALIFICATIONS.
+In accordance with s.
+444.095 (3), Stats., the department may determine whether a person possesses the knowledge and experience necessary to hold a license as a timekeeper by successful completion of the trial timekeeper program.
+The trial timekeeper program administered and supervised by the commissioner, inspector, or department representative may consist of any of the following: - a.
+Observing unarmed combat sports events. - b.
+Shadowing a licensed timekeeper at unarmed combat sports events. - c.
+Timekeeping, on a trial basis, during an unarmed combat sports event under the supervision of the commissioner, inspector, or department representative. - SPS 192.12 Term of license. (a) A license as a contestant shall expire 12 months after its date of issuance unless suspended or revoked under s.
+SPS 192.94. - (b) A license as a promoter, matchmaker, or second shall expire 12 or 24 months after its date of issuance, as specified on the license application, unless suspended or revoked under s.
+SPS 192.94.

+- (c) A license as a judge, referee, ringside physician, or timekeeper shall expire 12, 24, 36, 48, or 60 months after its date of issuance, as specified on the license application, unless suspended or revoked under s.
+SPS 192.94. - SPS 192.13 Renewal of license. (a) A promoter, matchmaker, contestant, judge, referee, ringside physician, second, or timekeeper who chooses to continue licensure after the date of expiration of a license shall file an application for renewal.
+Except as provided under par. (b), criteria and conditions for applications for an original license apply equally to applications for renewal. - (b) Unless requested by the department, a contestant is only required to provide the medical information under s.
+SPS 192.06 (2) (f) with the first application submitted after the contestant has attained the age of 40.